pandodao/developers.pando.im/docs/guide/talkee.md

 - Your site origin (e.g. https://pando.im)

 ::: tip Notes
-- You need to sign in with Mixin Messenger to register your site.
 - Each account can only register 3 sites.
 - An amount of tokens/coins may be required to cover the cost of the reward feature.
 - Currently, we only support arweave as the storage network.
-- Ensure that the tokens/coins you want to distribute are supported by [Mixin Network](https://mixin.one/snapshots).
+- Ensure that the tokens/coins you want to distribute are supported by [Mixin Network](https://mixin.space).
 :::

 ### Pricing